Young couple eating in their kitchen.

 Escrow Changes

-Changes in your property taxes or homeowners insurance are two of the most common reasons for a mortgage payment increase.
-These funds are held in an escrow account included with your mortgage payment.
-Sometimes escrow accounts are required by mortgage investors.
+Changes in the price of your property taxes or homeowners insurance are among the most common causes of a mortgage payment increase.
+These funds are traditionally held in an escrow account connected with your mortgage payment.

-Escrow accounts are helpful because they allow you to split your tax and insurance bills into 12 equal monthly payments rather than paying for them in a lump sum every year.
-When your property taxes and/or homeowners insurance increase, so does the amount in escrow.
+Escrow accounts are helpful because they allow you to divide your property tax and homeowners insurance bills into 12 equal monthly payments rather than paying them in a lump sum every year.
+When your property taxes and/or homeowners insurance increase, so will the amount that’s needed in escrow.

 Local taxing authorities assess property values for tax purposes at different times.
 Because your taxes and insurance costs won’t always change while your escrow is analyzed, you may end up with a shortage or overage in your escrow account.

 If your property taxes or homeowners insurance costs go down, you’ll receive a check for the overage amount you paid.
 Dealing with a shortage is slightly different.
-First, you don’t have to worry about getting in trouble with your taxing authority or insurance company, because whatever amount is due, your mortgage lender will pay it in your stead.
-Of course, this also means that your monthly mortgage payment will increase.
+First, you don’t have to worry about getting in trouble with your taxing authority or insurance company, because your mortgage lender will pay in your stead whatever amount is due.
+The downside with this scenario, though, is that your monthly mortgage payment will increase.

 If you’re facing an escrow shortage, you have a couple of options for dealing with it: